DEMON-PRINCE/Masterfox/README.md

 > What does Masterfox do

-it manly gives firefox more privacy,security and will make faster
+it mainly gives firefox more privacy,security and will make it faster

 > will Masterfox break firefox